AlexWan0/Fewshot-Food-Classification/README.md

 Code is a bit messy.

 Dataset containing images and articles from the "Cuisine by Country" category can be found [here](https://huggingface.co/datasets/alexwan0/wikipedia-foods).
 The labels are labels corresponding to the page titles.
-Removal of some labels may be needed (e.g., the `National Food` page).
+The mapping can also be found in `dataset/cuisine_by_country/label_mapping.json` Removal of some labels may be needed (e.g., the `National Food` page).